On this page:

 - Number of ECON 399 credits approved by faculty supervisor

-Once you are registered for ECON 399, we will be able to complete the adviser portion in about one week.
+Once you are registered for ECON 399, please allow the advisers at least 5 business days to complete the Adviser Section of the CPT Application (about one week).
 Please contact our office (email@example.com) when you are ready with your ECON 399 application forms, so that you can be registered for the course.

 For those planning to work in internships that span more than one quarter, keep in mind that ECON 399 credit will need to be earned for each quarter of the internship.
 ECON 399 credits cannot be retroactive, for internship periods that have already occurred.

 For example, for a 6-month internship, which spans two quarters:

 - (1-5) credits of ECON 399 will need to be registered for Quarter #1.